 - sour cream

 - Preheat oven to 375 F degrees.
 Lightly coat a 13- x 9-inch (or slightly smaller) casserole dish with nonstick cooking spray.

 - In a large skillet over MEDIUM-HIGH heat, brown the ground beef with the onion and green bell pepper.
 Cook until the beef is no longer pink and then drain off as much grease from the pan as possible.
 Stir in the garlic, tomatoes, tomato sauce, corn, olives, salt, chili powder, cumin, crushed red pepper and black pepper and bring to a low boil.
 Reduce heat to MEDIUM-LOW and simmer for 5 minutes.
 Stir in 1 cup shredded cheddar cheese and simmer until melted.
 Transfer the mixture to the prepared baking dish.

 - Bake at 375 degrees F for 30 to 40 minutes until golden brown and bubbly around the edges.
-Remove from the oven and allow to cool for 5 to 10 minutes.
+Remove it from the oven and allow to cool for 5 to 10 minutes.
 Serve with sour cream.